rjayapra/ai-state-management-bot/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `bot-state-management` folder
+  - Navigate to `state-management-bot` folder
+  - configure appsettings.json with the storage details
-  - Select `StateMangementBot.csproj` file
+  - Select `state-mangement-bot.csproj` file
   - Press `F5` to run the project

 ## Testing the bot using Bot Framework Emulator